 Sexual assault education programs

-About Responding to Sexual Assault - Level 2
+Responding to Disclosures of Sexual Assault (RDSA) training

-- considers theoretical framework of the rights/advocacy model of responding to victim/survivors of sexual assault
+- considers an intersectional framework and a rights/advocacy model for responding to victim/survivors of sexual assault

 - enhances skills and strategies for responding to people in crisis because of sexual assault